astropy/astropy-APEs/APE22.rst

 is public versus internal.
 Nominally there are three means (discussed more formally later):

 1. **Underscore Prefix**.
-By convention, names that begin with an underscore are considered internal.
+By convention, names that begin with a single underscore are considered internal.
 2. ``__all__``.
 The dunder attribute ``__all__`` of a module is a list of names that are considered public.